-I am a research scientist at Google Brain interested in fundamental problems in machine learning and artificial intelligence.
+I am a senior research scientist at Google Brain interested in fundamental problems in machine learning and artificial intelligence.

 Before that I co-founded PriceHubble and was a doctoral student in the Learning and Adaptive Systems Group at ETH Zurich, supervised by Andreas Krause.
 In my PhD studies, I investigated coresets - small summaries of large data sets with theoretical guarantees - and other sampling methods for large-scale machine learning.

 Our paper Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations was accepted to ICML 2019 in Long Beach.

 The paper challenges a variety of assumptions in the unsupervised learning of disentangled representations and poses several research questions that we have investigated in follow-up work:

 We will be showing a demo of the newly released Google Research Football Environment at the Google AI booth during ICML 2019 in Long Beach (Tuesday and Wednesday at 3.30-4pm).